todogroup/todogroup.org/content/en/blog/tracks-for-oss-managers-in-organizations.md

 > Note: Most of this Bird of a Feather session is interactive and seeks audience participation to learn from industry and academia about the value of academic research across sectors.
 The session will include the sharing of practical use cases and a group discussion.
 Brought to you by CURIOSS and TODO.

-Check the full schedule here: https://osseu2024.sched.com/overview/type/OSPOCon
+Check the full schedule [here](https://osseu2024.sched.com/overview/type/OSPOCon)

 ## Day 3 - OSPOCon Track (Industry and Academia Day)